vbaurellano/Rivan_Day1/_Know Your Network.md

 ---
 &nbsp;

-### 🎯 Exercise 04: Configure CoreBABA as a DHCP server for IP Cameras.
+### 🎯 Exercise 04: Configure CoreBABA as a DHCP server for VoIP Devices.

 Task:
 1. CoreBABA must act as a DHCP Server for devices in VLAN 100 with the following settings